Five towns, one community

-- send Letters to Editors of local newspapers and Newsday
+- send Letters to Editors of your Town newspapers

-- form a group in your community or contact your homeowners association
+- form a group or contact an existing community group

 - communicate regularly with other local groups

-- organize a protest in your community (a drive by during the pandemic)
+- organize a protest (or a drive-by during the pandemic)

-- participate in meetings of local civic or citizens advisory groups
+- participate in local civic or citizens advisory group meetings

-- ask local citizen's groups if you can make a presentation to their members
+- ask those groups if you can make a presentation to members

-- post and share information on Facebook and other social media; ask friends and co-workers to do likewise
+- post and share information on social media

 - donate to Say NO to KHTO to support our outreach